quapka/javus/README.md

 Development
 -----------
-In order to be able to manually run and test the updated version (especially the script `jsec`) you need to install the project.
+In order to be able to manually run and test the updated version (especially the script `javus`) you need to install the project.
 You can use `invoke` for that.
 Run from anywhere in the project:
 ```
 $ inv develop
 ```